openstreetmap/id-tagging-schema/.github/PULL_REQUEST_TEMPLATE.md

 <details><summary>Read about the necessary next steps…</summary>

-We need your help testing your contributions.
-Please follow the steps below to test and document changes to presets.
+We need your help testing your change.
+Please follow the steps below to finish pull request by testing new presets.

 **This is how it works:**
 1. After you submit your PR, the system will create a preview and comment on your PR: